CurveBending/CurveBending.github.io/_posts/2025-07-13-VPP - Democratizing the Energy Revolution.md

 Before we dive in further, what is VPP?

 VPPs sometimes get mixed up with smart devices.
 It's more than that.
-From the functional perspective, VPP is a vertical solution that enables grid-level orchetration of off-grid energy assets, i.e. distributed energy resources, at scale.
+From the functional perspective, VPP is a vertical solution that enables grid-level orchestration of off-grid energy assets, i.e., distributed energy resources, at scale.
 Its technology stack includes three layers:

 **The DER layer** is the hardware layer that encompasses grid-interactive DERs, from battery storage systems and EV chargers to residential solar and home devices.
 While traditional DERs focus on supplying off-grid energy, VPP-enabled DER devices can be controlled through a central platform for read and write access, allowing further integration into the grid.

 **The communication layer** is the intermediate layer that makes such control possible.
-This layer often includes both hardware such as gateway devices and IoT sensors, and software especially integration middleware to provide standardized APIs and internet protocols for secure, real-time data exchange between DER and central platforms.
+This layer often includes both hardware, such as gateway devices and IoT sensors, and software, especially integration middleware, to provide standardized APIs and internet protocols for secure, real-time data exchange between DER and central platforms.

 **The control layer** sits on top, consisting of cloud-based AI and machine learning platforms that orchestrate these diverse device portfolios in real-time, often incorporating predictive algorithms to forecast customer behavior, weather patterns, and market conditions while optimizing participation across electricity markets.